dugler1990/PokerRangeVisualiser/README.md

 # Inspired by non-free poker software

-This is a QT5 app that allows you to select "Ranges" of poker hands, define a game state, and calculate you´re probability of ending up with the best hand.
+This is a QT5 app in Python 3.6.5

+Select "Ranges" of poker hands, define a game state, and it outputs your % to win

 # Next steps: